BuildOnViction/docs/docs/wp-and-research/privacy.md

 ## Implementation

+### Privacy precompiled contracts
+To reduce the gas consumption of RingCT and Bulletproof verification, we propose two precompiled contracts, `RingCTVerifier` and `BulletproofVerifier`, that are implemented in the core EVM of TomoChain, using Golang.
+These two precompiled contracts will be called by the privacy contract to verify the confidential transaction and Bulletproof range proof, respectively.

 ### Anonymize TOMO
 Anonymizing TOMO is equal to making a deposit transaction to the privacy contract.
 The deposit transaction creates a new `Note` `n` in the privacy contract that has the following cryptographic elements: